syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Custom font family

-Rich Text Editor provides support to custom fonts with existing list.
+The Rich Text Editor provides support to custom fonts with an existing list.
-If you want to add additional font names and font sizes to font drop-down, pass the font information as `List<DropDownItemModel>` data to the [RichTextEditorFontFamily.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontFamily.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorFontFamily_Items) property.
+If you want to add additional font names and font sizes to the font drop-down, pass the font information as `List<DropDownItemModel>` data to the [RichTextEditorFontFamily.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontFamily.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorFontFamily_Items) property.

 {% tabs %}
 {% highlight razor %}